| Posted: September 23rd, 2011

 Distribution of Nonprofits in D.C., Maryland and Virginia

 The metro area’s nonprofits will be saddled with increased demand from poor families and individuals along with many others in temporary straits and not counted among those living in poverty.
 Meanwhile, they can expect tighter budgets as revenue from government contracts and grants shrink.
 Clearly, major fundraising challenges lie ahead.

 The 2010 Nonprofit Fundraising Survey reports that only about four in ten charities (43 percent) said philanthropic contributions in 2010 topped their 2009 level.
 Almost a quarter (24 percent) saw them plateau while a third (33 percent) experienced declines.

 The survey packed other sobering news on the basic services front.
 Human service nonprofits registered had the fewest gains in 2010, with just 38 percent enjoying any funding increases.
 Nearly as many (36 percent) reported drops, and the rest (26 percent) a flat line.
 And small nonprofits lost more ground than larger groups.

 As millions of Americans struggle amid sustained unemployment and other economic woes, nonprofits that are increasingly under financial pressure themselves are expected to keep the safety net together.
 Governments need to step up -- if not through more funding, through policies that make it easier for charities to provide for citizens in need.
-Large foundations and the ultra- wealthy can also afford to be a bit more generous considering what’s at stake.Urban Culture, Washington DC
+Large foundations and the ultra- wealthy can also afford to be a bit more generous considering what’s at stake.Advocacy organizations, Metro, Nonprofits and Philanthropy, Poverty, Poverty, Vulnerability, and the Safety Net, Washington DC

 2 Comments »